How to relieve cramp in your feet when pregnant

 Foot cramp during pregnancy can occur as a result of tight muscles in your legs or back.
-Find out what you can do to ease any discomfort.
+Check out these tips for what you can do to avoid it or ease your discomfort